alexmojaki/futurecoder/how_to_contribute.md

 In code, a step is a class inheriting from `main.text.Step` declared inside a `Page` class.
 It has:

 - `text`.
 This is a string containing markdown displayed to the user.
-Typically this is declared just in the docstring of the class, but you can set the `text` class attribute directly if needed.
+Typically this is declared just in the docstring of the class, but you can set the `text` class attribute directly if needed, e.g. if you want to use an f-string instead of a plain string literal.
+    - A code block is indicated by indentation.
+If the code is valid Python syntax, it will be syntax highlighted.
+    - By default users are expected to type in code for better retention.
+Sometimes they should be allowed to copy code, particularly if it's long and doesn't contain new concepts that students need to practice.
+In this case code should be preceded by an indented line `__copyable__`.
+Otherwise, make sure typing in the code isn't too tedious!
 - A `check` method which determines if the user submitted the right code, discussed more below.
 - A `program`, which is a string containing Python code which would solve this step and allow the user to advance, i.e. it passes the `check` method.
 This has several uses:
     - It shows readers of the code what you expect users to enter for this step.